exercism/v3/languages/swift/exercises/concept/functions/.docs/hints.md

 ## 1. Allow changing the expected oven time

-- [Default parameter values][default-parameter-values] can be specified by adding `= value` after the parameter's type annotation.
-Where _value_ is the default you want to use
+- [Default parameter values][default-parameter-values] can be specified in the function's signature.
+- The default value specification is placed after the parameter's type annotation.

 ## 2. Allow differing numbers of layers

-- [Variadic parameters][variadic-parameters] can be specified by adding `...` after the parameter's type name.
+- [Variadic parameters][variadic-parameters] can be specified in the function's signature.
+- The variadic parameter notation is placed after the parameter's type name.
 - The variadic parameter for a type _T_ will be accessible in the body of the function as an array with elements of type _T_.
   \_ You can get the number of elements in an array named `items` by accessing the count property.
 I.e. `items.count`.